bencantrell-rcal/rats-backend-ws-people/README.md

 - Deploys to a GKE Autopilot cluster using Cloud Build and Artifact Registry.
 - Connects to a Cloud SQL MySQL instance (with optional local DB setup).

+## People Mappings Overview

+Entities in the DB are mapped in simple entity:entity pairs that can mean different things depending on their type

+- PERSON _belongs to_ ROLE
+- ROLE _belongs to_ TEAM

+- TEAM _has a_ SKILL
+- ROLE _has a_ SKILL
+- PERSON _has a_ SKILL

+- TEAM _is defined as_ DESCRIPTION
+- ROLE _is defined as_ DESCRIPTION

 ## Current Known Issues

 -